Nancy Etcoff: Psychology of beauty and happiness

-Etcoff teaches seminars in neuroaesthetics.
+Etcoff leads seminars in neuroaesthetics.
 In her 1999 book Survival of the Prettiest: the Science of Beauty, she rejects the notion of beauty as a cultural construct, an invention of the fashion industry, or a backlash against feminism.
-Instead Etcoff argues that human beauty perception is a biological artefact derived from evolutionary genetic pressure.
+Instead Etcoff argues that human beauty perception is a biological artifact derived from evolutionary genetic pressure.
 This book was the basis of a one-hour Discovery Channel episode.

-Etcoff has made many appearances in mainstream US media on the subject of beauty including the New York Times and Good Morning America.
-Etcoff has given a TED talk "Happiness and Its Surprises", and appeared on NPR's TED Radio Hour.
-Etcoff's definitions of human happiness have been reported by Harvard Medical Magazine.
+Etcoff's work on the subject of beauty has been discussed in many major news outlets, including The New York Times, The Wall Street Journal, Newsweek, Cosmopolitan, The Atlantic, Forbes, Fortune, among others.

+Etcoff has given public presentations in forums, such as the New York Academy of Sciences and the TED Conference.
+She has been interviewed by the National Public Radio.

+Etcoff's definitions of human happiness have appeared on the Harvard Medical Magazine.

 Scientific publications

 In 2017, Etcoff was co-author of Zen and the Art of Living Mindfully: The Health-Enhancing Potential of Zen Aesthetics.
 She has 15 earlier publications, primarily on facial expressions and facial attractiveness, listed at Medline.